Nikitha-Kapparapu/Vehicle-Registration/README.md

 ### Note

-Ensure MySQL is running and the `parking_db` database exists.
+Ensure MySQL is running and the `billing_db` database exists.
 Eureka server should be running on port `8761` for service registration.
 Swagger UI is available at `/swagger-ui.html` for API exploration.